Andrés Calamaro: The Return

 In 2005 he released El Regreso (The Return), a compilation of the live recordings from his appearance in the Luna Park Stadium earlier that year.
-The disc was presented on December 17 to an audience of 20,000 in the Obras Sanitarias Stadium, and was awarded with the 2006 Gardel Award for Rock album by Male Artist and Best Album Cover.
+The disc was presented on December 17 to an audience of 20,000 in the Obras Sanitarias Stadium, and was awarded with the 2006 Gardel Awards for Rock Album by Male Artist and Best Album Cover.
 Calamaro was awarded the Golden Gardel (main award).

-After that, he released Tinta Roja, a collection of classic Tangos as El día que me quieras, Como dos extraños or Sur.
+After that, he released Tinta Roja, a collection of classic tangos such as "El día que me quieras", "Como dos extraños" and "Sur".

-On November 20 of 2006 was released El Palacio de las Flores, recorded with Litto Nebbia and on September 11 of 2007, La Lengua Popular comes to light.
-In 2008 Raíces 30 Años followed with the band Raíces, and in 2009 Andrés, a solo-anthology of 6 CDs.
+On November 20, 2006 was released El Palacio de las Flores, recorded with Litto Nebbia and on September 11, 2007, La Lengua Popular was released.
+In 2008 Raíces 30 Años followed with the band Raíces, and in 2009 Andrés, a solo anthology of 6 CDs.

-In June 2010 he released his album "On The Rock", an album which returned to his more rock-oriented sound.
-The album became an instant hit as well as the first single "Los Divinos" a song about the passing of time.
+In June 2010 he released his album On The Rock, which returned to his more rock-oriented sound.
+The album became an instant hit, as well as the first single, "Los Divinos", a song about the passing of time.